K-Majek/nodejs-recruitment-task/documentation.md

 In order to run the application, cloning the repository and use of `docker-compose up -d` and waiting is enough to run.

+To stop the application, run `docker-compose down -d`

 # Customisation